pavannaik3009/Business-Data-Visualization/README.md

 **Pandas** provide the necessary tools to perform data cleaning and munging for structured data.

+pandas can be installed via pip from [PyPI.](https://pypi.org/project/pandas/) `pip install pandas`

+If Anaconda distribution is installed then, install pandas as shown [here](https://docs.anaconda.com/anaconda/navigator/tutorials/pandas/)

 The Jupyter Notebook can be found [here.](https://github.com/pavannaik3009/BusinessDataVisualization/blob/master/DataMunging.ipynb)